OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/portfolio/Media_center.md

 be compiled in portfolio [binders](My_portfolio_binders.md) and thus structured and further developed.

 In doing so, the items can enter the media library in different ways.
-One can:

-Hint
+!!! warning "Attention"

     Files can be edited in the media center only.

-# Upload file directly in the media center
+## Upload file directly in the media center

-#### Add document
+### Add document

 Various file types like word, excel, pdf, etc. can be uploaded here.
 Every file gets a title.
 Additionally, a description and categories can be added.